ScratchContributors/bios/README.md

 ##### Joshua_M07: Hi my names Joshua im 12 and love coding!
 I make simple to complex games on this platform and i also make games on other things eg. Roblox!
 I am also a curator of the studio Upside Down!

+##### LuckyLucky7: Hello, I am LuckyLucky7 and I am 14 years old.
+I am a male who likes to program, create projects on Scratch, create and develop mods of existing games, and develop websites.
+I am a Forum Helper on Scratch who helps people on the Scratch forums by suggesting ideas for their suggestions or answering questions that they ask.
+I have been on Scratch since May 19, 2017 and my favorite emoji is XF(a combination of the XD emoji and the :P emoji, don't ask me why it is XF and not XP lol).

 ##### MeowyTitan08: Hi, I'm Melon (Meowytitan08) and I'm an 11 year old atheist who likes to draw and play video games.
 I help translate the SDS into Irish and i like to help around in the forums too, particularly Questions about Scratch and Suggestions :)

 ##### Ninja-Super-Girl: Hi!
 My name is Alicia and I'm a 13 year old Scratcher from Sweden.
 I'm an SDS translator, a SWC Reviewer and Curator and I love helping around on this website in all the little ways possible!
 I've been on Scratch for a little over 3 years and aside from Scratch, I'm learning programming (JS, Java, Python etc...).